Step-by-Step APT Guide for NIRSpec MOS Deep Extragalactic Survey

 MOS design considerations and APT workflow

-In this article we describe how to implement the Deep Extragalactic Survey science use case observations in APT version 2020.1.
-We will use the MSA planning tool (MPT).
-Here, we focus on the available design choices, and the rationale for selecting from the many available options.
-We will walk through Catalog ingest and each section of the MPT (PlannerPlans) to create example observations, and in the end we will add parallel NIRCam imaging.
-Choices and tradeoffs were made given our current pre-flight state of knowledge of the instrument performance.
+This article describes how to implement the Deep Extragalactic Survey science use case observations in APT version 2020.1.
+The MSA planning tool (MPT) will be used.
+This article focuses on the available design choices, and the rationale for selecting from the many available options.
+It will walk through Catalog ingest and each section of the MPT (PlannerPlans) to create example observations, and in the end, add parallel NIRCam imaging.
+Choices and tradeoffs were made given pre-flight state of knowledge of the instrument performance.

 Concept behind the MPT Plans

-Through experimentation with the Microshutter Assembly (MSA) planning tool (MPT), and following the procedures outlined in the MOS science example main article, we determined that four NIRSpec MOS pointings will be required to observe around 200 galaxies at 2 < z < 6.
+Through experimentation with the micro-shutter assembly (MSA) planning tool (MPT), and following the procedures outlined in the MOS science example main article, it was determined that four NIRSpec MOS pointings will be required to observe around 200 galaxies at 2 < z < 6.

 Determining MSA pointings when parallel observations are needed

-We want our NIRCam parallel observations to cover a semi-regular area on the sky (e.g., rectangle).
+You'll want the NIRCam parallel observations to cover a semi-regular area on the sky (e.g., rectangle).
 This severely restricts the location of the MSA pointings.
 To obtain a NIRCam mosaic, MSA points must also have a well-defined mosaic.
-Therefore, in this use case, we will restrict the MSA pointings to specific regions on the sky.
+Therefore, in this use case, restrict the MSA pointings to specific regions on the sky.

 Restricted MSA pointings are not the default mode in MPT.
 Generally, MPT finds an optimal set of pointings over the full field, maximizing the number of targets (or target weights) that will be observed.
 While this approach is advantageous for spectroscopy, it has the disadvantage that any associated NIRCam parallel observations will have non-contiguous area and/or a non-uniform depth.

-We choose an area on the sky of 8 × 8 arcminutes, which corresponds to roughly 2 × 2 MSA footprints.
-In order to define a sample of galaxies in this area, we take the GOODS-S Catalog from Momcheva et al. (2016), and restrict it to a circular region around the coordinates of the center of our pointing RA 03:32:33.00, DEC -27:48:47.0.
+Choose an area on the sky of 8 × 8 arcminutes, which corresponds to roughly 2 × 2 MSA footprints.
+In order to define a sample of galaxies in this area, take the GOODS-S Catalog from Momcheva et al. (2016), and restrict it to a circular region around the coordinates of the center of the pointing RA 03:32:33.00, DEC -27:48:47.0.
 A 5.5 arcminute radius around this pointing gives a region that will circumscribe an 8 × 8 arcminute square.
-By using this circular region, which is somewhat larger than the area selected, we ensure that our catalog contains sources that will fill the MSA for any possible aperture position angle that is assigned.
+By using this circular region, which is somewhat larger than the area selected, you'll ensure that the catalog contains sources that will fill the MSA for any possible aperture position angle that is assigned.
 In total, this sub-region contains 27,964 objects.

 Words in bold are GUI menus/